adaanene/MERN/project_3.md

     ```

-9. Move back to the src folder with `cd ..` and run `vi App.js`.
+9. Move back into the src folder with `cd ..` and run `vi App.js`.
 Copy and paste the following into the file:

     ```
     import React from 'react';